The grid is fast. However, the grid can also be configured and extended in many ways. This page explains how you can make the grid go faster.

 The grid can be slowed down by custom Cell Renderers.
 To test this, remove all Cell Renderers from the grid and compare the speed again.
 If the grid does improve it's speed by removing Cell Renderers, introduce the Cell Renderers one by one to find out which ones are adding the most overhead.

 Ask the question, do you really need the Cell Renderer?

 If you are only manipulating the value rather than creating complex DOM, would a Value Getter or Value Formatter achieve what you want instead?
 Value Getters and Value Formatters do not result in more DOM.

 Auto Height Rows is a great feature that we love.
 However it also creates more complex DOM inside each Cell.

-If you are looking for ways to squeeze performance, consider turing this feature off.
-As with all suggestions here, it is paramount you profile your own application with this suggestion to see how much of a difference it makes and if the trade off is work it for your application.
+If you are looking for ways to squeeze performance, consider turning this feature off.
+As with all suggestions here, it is paramount you profile your own application with this suggestion to see how much of a difference it makes and if the trade off is worth it for your application.